 The Cray link interconnect is implemented on a pair of unidirectional 20-bit links that run at 390 MHz, supplying a peak data-transfer rate of 780 MB/s. in each direction.
-These links run both within a single module and between modules over cables up to 5 m. in length.
+These links run both within a single module and between modules were believed to be interceded. over cables up to 5 m. in length